PexMk/How-to-crack-any-Game-with-Greenluma-2024/README.md

 - 𝗦𝘁𝗲𝗽 𝟮: Follow the instruction to install Greenluma in steahlmode and create a folder named AppList in the steam main directory (where the steam.exe is located) in this folder you will set up your game list.

 - 𝗦𝘁𝗲𝗽 𝟯: Search up your game on the [steamDB](https://steamdb.info/) and copie the Appid.
 Create a txt file with the name 0.txt and past your Appid in there.
-For more games or DLC repeat the process but create a different txt file named 1.txt (The number increases by one 2.txt,3.txt-> for the next game/DLC).
+For more games repeat the process but create a different txt file named 1.txt (The number increases by one 2.txt,3.txt-> for the next game/DLC).

 - 𝗘𝘅𝗮𝗺𝗽𝗹𝗲: